tillioss/Godot-Strategies-V1/README.md

 We have created 6 different types of  strategies/ activities in Godot that help people regulate and manage their emotions better.
 It aids in reducing stress or anxiety during stressful/ negative scenarios, thus enabling oneself keep a positive self-image and outlook in life.

+### Ideology ###

-More about the ideology behind these strategies: [Read here](https://docs.google.com/document/d/1LtxitcCUhgsUzjIeFYDdqus4t8h6SDbAjwVKQUtDt7A/edit?usp=sharing "Introduction to the Ideology")
+If you want to know more about what are ABCDE strategies: [Read here](https://docs.google.com/document/d/1LtxitcCUhgsUzjIeFYDdqus4t8h6SDbAjwVKQUtDt7A/edit?usp=sharing "Introduction to the Ideology")

 The 6 Strategies are:
 1. Yoga